ABC store Acceptable in all references to one of North Carolina’s state-run liquor stores.

 captions Text used to describe a photograph.
 Also called cutlines.

 Carolina This diminutive is acceptable only in quotes and on second reference to athletic teams at UNC-Chapel Hill.

 Carolina Association of Black Journalists Acceptable on second reference: CABJ.

-Carolina Athletic Association A student-run organization not directly associated with the department of athletics.
+Carolina Athletic Association A student-run organization not directly associated with the athletic department.
 Acceptable on second reference: CAA.

 Carolina Dining Services The agency that provides food in campus dining halls.
 It takes a singular verb.